 What e.near does to appeal to candidates and retain talent

 And what about e.near?
 We’re an IT company as well.
 So, we’re obviously in need of candidates, the right profiles and good professionals for our nearshore partners.
 We don’t owe any magical formula.
 But it’s been years of improving our offers while amplifying the benefits offered to our employees.
 “It’s a family company with a great environment.
 You have flexible working hours and also the possibility of home office.
 We offered that even before the pandemics”, underlines Maria João.
 Sara adds that “the liberal organizational environment” plays an important role too.
 That’s because e.near has a strategy of maintaining talent through valuing each individual.
 And we try to do our best in order to keep everyone happy.

-There are some benefits we offer to our employees such as discounts in partner companies such as gyms, banks, restaurants and hotels.
+We offer our employees some benefits such as discounts in partner companies such as gyms, banks, restaurants, and hotels.
 But that’s obviously not all. “e.near promotes various events throughout the year to help the social bonding.
 Fruit is distributed in the office.
 Physical exercise classes are fostered.
 And, amongst other activities, every single month, there’s a general meeting with Inês Malheiro, e.near’s CEO.
-There, she informs us about the company’s news and gives everyone the opportunity to meet and speak out!”
+There, she informs us about the company’s news and allows everyone to meet and speak out!”
 Petra, focusing on the wider perspective, refers that “as a company, e.near helps you to develop yourself.
 It’s a company that respects your own ideas.
 If there’s a will, there’s definitely a way to help you.”

 The future of IT recruitment